ITfoxtec/FoxIDs/docs/deployment.md

 Create a seed tool OAuth 2.0 client in the [Foxids Control Client](control.md#foxids-control-client):

-1. Login to the `master` track and select the Parties tab
+1. Login to the `master` environment and select the Parties tab
 2. Create a OAuth 2.0 application registration, click `OAuth 2.0 - Client Credentials Grant`.
 3. Set the client id to `foxids_seed`.
 4. Remember the client secret.